-Students receiving Federal Title IV funding (Pell Grant, Supplemental educational Opportunity Grant, or William D. Ford Direct Loans) and active duty military or veteran students receiving tuition sponsorship through the Military Tuition Assistance Program or Veteran's Administration, who completely withdraw from classes, are required to have aid evaluated to determine amount earned.
+Students receiving Federal Title IV funding (Pell Grant, Supplemental educational Opportunity Grant, or William D. Ford Direct Loans), state grants, and active duty military or veteran students receiving tuition sponsorship through the Military Tuition Assistance Program or Veteran's Administration, who completely withdraw from classes, are required to have aid evaluated to determine amount earned.
 Unearned aid is returned to the federal programs.
-The amount of federal funds returned to the federal programs will be determined based on the date the withdrawal process begins or the last date of attendance.
-If the date the withdrawal process begins or last date of attendance is not available or known, the federal refund will be based on the 50 percent point of the semester.
+The amount of federal funds returned to the federal programs will be determined based on the last date of attendance.
 Title IV funds, military tuition assistance, or Veteran Administration funds will not be returned after the 60 percent point of the semester.